taw10/crystfel/doc/man/crystfel_unitcell.5.md

 The unique axis **must** be given for **monoclinic**, **tetragonal** and **hexagonal** lattice types, and the file will be rejected if you leave it out.
-It makes no sense for the other lattice types, and giving it for **triclinic**, **orthorhombic**, **rhombohedral** or **cubic** will produce a warning.
+It is not applicable to the other lattice types, and giving it for **triclinic**, **orthorhombic**, **rhombohedral** or **cubic** will produce a warning.